louismullie/temp-data/markdown_final/e8edef81-29dd-44bb-a05d-d47dfa2f69e4.md

 - **Results**:

-	- Partners' morbidity due to their husbands' condition included:
+	- **Partners' morbidity due to their husbands' condition included**:

 	- Sleep disturbance (28%).
 	- Disruption of social life (30%), positively related to IPSS and negatively to symptom duration.